 Career Outcomes and Alumni Network

-In DePaul's most recent career outcomes survey, 94 percent of 2015 business bachelor's degree graduates were employed or in graduate school, and 95 percent of 2015 graduate business degree alumni were in full-time career roles related to their fields of study.
+In DePaul's most recent career outcomes survey, 94 percent of 2016 business bachelor's and graduate degree alumni were employed or continuing their educations.
 Read more about DePaul career outcomes.

 With more than 63,000 DePaul business alumni, you will be connected to a large alumni network that can help you navigate and excel in your career.